3 Long Time Remote Workers On Why WFH Is Only Going To Get Better

 ”

-Gemma, 29, works for her local authority in the Midlands and has been remote working since October 2018
+Gemma, 29, works for her local council and has been remote working since October 2018

 Since the pandemic and moving to working from home full time I've become much better at it!
 I put this down to the fact that I get dressed when I wake up and that me and my husband have an office with proper equipment now — desk, office chair, extra screens etc. We actually moved our 2-year-old daughter to the box room and took over her room when we realised working from home was going to be long-term.